WhiteBoardDev/address-location-tool/README.md

 ALT is an alternative to dynamic DNS services like no-ip and dyndns.
 Its goal is to be able to track IPs of systems located on internet service providers which assign IPs dynamically.
 As the IP addresses rotate, be assured that you will be able to find your server!

-## Initial Setup
+## Installation

-### Database Support
+### 1. Database Setup

 ALT uses [firebase](https://www.firebase.com) to store the list of nodes and IPs.
 This means that the first step to get up and running is to head over there and create a free account.
+Once you have a database created, remember the URL to it for the configuration step

-### Installing Alt
+### 2. Installing Bits

+**Check prerequisites**

+  * easy_install
+  * curl
+  * make
+  * gcc
+  * python-dev

+**Then run this one liner install**

     curl https://raw.githubusercontent.com/WhiteBoardDev/address-location-tool/master/installation/install.sh | sudo bash

-### Adding a node via ALT
+### 3. Configuration

+When you install the software there are templates for the configuration files located at `/etc/alt/conf/`.
+These files end with .tpl.
+Copy these files and rename the extension to `.conf` for ALT to pick them up.

+#### a.
+Database Setup

 Adding your first node to the database will require modifying two configuration files.
-The first configuration file is for your database configuration (conf/db.json) file.
+The first configuration file is for your database configuration (/etc/alt/conf/db.json) file.

 Add your firebase url and secret:

      {
          "db": "firebase",